A minus sign caused a $2.6 billion mistake.

-Fidelity’s Magellan fund sent a letter to shareholders in November of that year, explaining that they would be getting a $4.32 distribution per share, thanks to the fund’s performance.
+A major financial services company had sent a letter to shareholders explaining that they would be getting a $4.32 distribution per share, thanks to the fund’s performance.

 Unfortunately, during the estimation process, an accountant forgot a minus sign, turning a $1.3 billion loss into a gain.
 The result?
-The spreadsheet was off by $2.6 billion, the distribution estimates were wrong, and Fidelity was in a very uncomfortable spot with investors.
+The spreadsheet was off by $2.6 billion, the distribution estimates were wrong, and the company was in a very uncomfortable spot with investors.

 Now imagine making a similar mistake at your company.
 How much is a 5% loss on your annual revenue?
 Imagine how reporting that to your board as a gain could ruin an organization’s planning and budgeting for the year.